michaelkasede/Goad-labs/README.md

 poetry install
 ```

-Note: If you get any errors about unmet dependencies - fix them with this command replacing the packages with what is provided in the output
+NOTE: If you get any errors about unmet dependencies - fix them with this command replacing the packages with what is provided in the output

 ```sh
 poetry run pip install --upgrade urllib3 chardet charset-normalizer requests